14 Apr 2022

-Discover what to see in the night sky in May 2021, including the Super Flower Moon and some spring constellations
+Discover what to see in the night sky in May 2022, including a total lunar eclipse and a cluster of stars

 Top 3 things to see in the night sky in May

-- 6 May – Keep an eye open – it’s the peak of the Eta Aquariids meteor shower
+- 6 May - It's the peak of the Eta Aquariid meteor shower

 Look Up!
 Podcast